Low-Altitude Wireless Networks: A Comprehensive Survey: LAWN Fundamentals

 Apart from A2G channels, A2A communication channel modeling is equally critical within LAWNs, which emerges in scenarios involving aerial relaying, drone swarms, and autonomous formation control, exhibiting fundamentally distinct propagation behaviors compared to A2G links.
 Specifically, while A2G channels are often subject to shadowing and ground reflections, A2A links generally operate under more favorable LoS conditions with fewer multi-path effects.
 However, A2A communication is highly influenced by the symmetric mobility of both transceivers, resulting in dynamic spatial-temporal variations in the channel characteristics.
 The work in \cite{7991486} presented a comprehensive C-band measurement involving dual fixed-wing UAVs to characterize A2A propagation in both terrestrial and maritime environments, in which the analysis reveals that LoS paths dominate in most scenarios, with secondary reflections arising from ground or sea surfaces.
 Notably, the maximum observed path delay spread remains within 4\,$\mu$s at flight altitudes below 700\,m, providing practical design insights for CNPC links.
 Additionally, the study emphasizes that elevation angle and terrain type significantly influence the presence and power of multi-path components, particularly at low altitudes or over undulating terrain.
-In parallel, the analytical framework in \cite{dac.1212} investigated A2A relaying under Nakagami-$m$ fading channels, incorporating mobility-induced Doppler effects and cooperative diversity.
-The authors evaluated multi-carrier cooperative relay strategies under varying fading conditions, illustrating how relative motion and angular alignment between UAVs affect outage probability and spectral efficiency.
-It is highlighted that the need for statistical models that jointly capture fading severity, mobility patterns, and relay topology.
+In parallel, the analytical framework presented in \cite{dac.1212} explored A2A relaying within Nakagami-$m$ fading channels, incorporating Doppler shifts induced by mobility and the concept of cooperative diversity.
+The authors assessed multi-carrier cooperative relay strategies under diverse fading conditions, demonstrating how relative motion and angular alignment between UAVs influence both outage probability and spectral efficiency.
+The study underscores the necessity for statistical models that comprehensively account for fading severity, mobility dynamics, and relay topology.
+Furthermore, the work in \cite{ahmed2016importance} emphasized the pivotal role of precise link characterization in A2A communications, essential for ensuring reliable transmission in dynamic environments.
+It was shown that environmental factors, antenna orientation, and multi-path fading substantially affect communication link quality.
+The authors highlighted that protocols based on overly simplistic or inaccurate models often fail in real-world scenarios, advocating for empirical link characterization to improve the design of A2A communication protocols.
 From a modeling perspective, A2A channels pose unique challenges, where the bilateral mobility of transmitter and receiver introduces dual Doppler shifts and rapidly varying link geometries, making static or ground-referenced models inapplicable.
-Moreover, the absence of terrain-induced shadowing or rich scattering often leads to sparse multi-path profiles with limited angular dispersion, necessitating alternative approaches such as geometry-based stochastic modeling or real-time measurement-driven adaptation.
+Moreover, the absence of terrain-induced shadowing or rich scattering often leads to sparse multi-path profiles with limited angular dispersion, necessitating alternative approaches such as geometry-based stochastic modeling or real-time measurement-driven adaptation. {To facilitate a comprehensive understanding of the LAWN channel models, a unified comparison is presented in \textbf{TABLE} \ref{lawn_channel_unified_compact}, which consolidates key parameters, including frequency bands, link types, and aircraft types, across different implementation scenarios.}